Ethical Standards

 Preamble

 Machine Graphics & Vision accepts and implements the rules of publishing ethics according to the best practices promoted by the Committee on Publication Ethics (COPE).
-You can read the basic guidelines of COPE in one concise presentation "Code of Conduct and Best Practice Guidelines for Journal Editors".
+You can read on the Core Practices of COPE in their web page.

 The fundamental rules of ethics concerning the processes of reviewing, editorial requirements, quality assurance and counteracting the phenomena of plagiarism, automatic generation of texts, ghostwriting and guest authorship in Machine Graphics & Vision are as follows.